dtheasby/webdriverio-examples/README.md

 });
 ```

-After clicking on the [testRunnerButton], the element containing our drop down (and the links) appears.
-This encompassing element is then passed to a chain of then functions, allowing us to
+After clicking on the `testRunnerButton`, the element containing our drop down (and the links) appears.
+This encompassing element is then passed to a chain of `then` functions, allowing us to;

-1)Return the element’s WebElement ID
+1. Return the element’s WebElement ID
-2)Find all the child-elements of this element that match the <a> tag, and return this value.
+2. Find all the child-elements of this element that match the <a> tag, and return this value.
-3)Assert that the correct number of links are shown.
+3. Assert that the correct number of links are shown.

 That’s it!
 It’s a simple test that may not have huge implications in a real test case, but it successfully demonstrates how to surmount some of the minor difficulties associated with the element finder model implemented in WebdriverIO.